angelpena619/GoodReadme-Generator/README.md

-  ## Good Readme Generator
+  # Project Good Readme Generator
   ##  Description
-   this programm will create an awsome readme file.
+   this will render a rad readme

   ## Table of Contents